Following is the faculty policy on grades (effective 2014)

 - about 10% of grades should be C+, C, D, or F.

-- A maximum of 6% A+ grades (rounded up to the next whole number) may be awarded in classes other than seminars.
+c.
+Maximum Percentage of A+ Grades: A maximum of 6% A+ grades (rounded up to the next whole number) may be awarded in most classes.
+In seminars, no more than 15% of the grades may be A+.